Stephen-ODriscoll/PlutoUtils/docs/string.md

 ### lower()
 1. Takes an element and an optional **std::locale**.
 Returns the lowercase letter for the element.
-2. Takes a pointer to the start of a modifyable element array, the array size and an optional **std::locale**.
+2. Takes a pointer to the start of a modifiable element array, the array size and an optional **std::locale**.
 Transforms all elements in the array to lowercase.
 3. Takes a string and an optional **std::locale**.
 Transforms all elements in the string to lowercase.

 ### upper()
 1. Takes an element and an optional **std::locale**.
 Returns the uppercase letter for the element.
-2. Takes a pointer to the start of a modifyable element array, the array size and an optional **std::locale**.
+2. Takes a pointer to the start of a modifiable element array, the array size and an optional **std::locale**.
 Transforms all elements in the array to uppercase.
 3. Takes a string and an optional **std::locale**.
 Transforms all elements in the string to uppercase.

 ### is_lower()